mozilla-services/socorro/README.rst

 ..
 Note::

-   This is a very Mozilla-specific product.
+   This is a very Mozilla-centric product.
 We do not currently have the capacity to support non-Mozilla uses.